Devisjs/generator-devis/README.md

 devis createMicro microservice_name
 ```

+* This video will explain how to use the default wakanda restfull api: https://www.youtube.com/watch?v=qghZtKiTyKw&list=PLXuIV4C_5YhI8dX2kFx8h414byI1_yAxM&index=2

 ##Use MongoDB
 If you want use mongodb in your application you have just to write some simple commands:
 For example, you wanna create 2 schemas *users and posts*